Usage

 <option value="Brocoli">Brocoli</option>

-let elements = document.querySelectorAll('[data-toggle="better-nice-select"]');
+</select>let elements = document.querySelectorAll('[data-toggle="better-nice-select"]');

-or for multiple select, you can use multiple="multiple"
+elements.forEach(element => new betterNiceSelect.BetterNiceSelect(element));For pre-selecting options you can use selected="selected" or for multiple select, you can use multiple="multiple" or just multiple.

 <select data-toggle="better-nice-select" multiple>